-The Authority recognises that to maintain its financial planning targets for Council Tax (of increases of no more than 4%) against a backdrop for Public Services, might mean further significant savings would have to be achieved.
+The Authority recognises that to maintain its financial planning targets for Council Tax (of increases of no more than 4%) against the current situation for Public Services, might mean further significant savings would have to be achieved.
 To deliver cost reductions it would have to reduce the number of its staff.
 At the same time the Authority is committed to avoiding compulsory redundancies.

-We continue building on a pedigree of improving service while reducing costs, it is clear that we will have to continue this approach in the future to maintain the delivery of our service with less resources.
+We are committed to delivering value to you for the high investment you make and in order to do that we will continue building upon our pedigree of improving service while reducing costs.
+It is clear that we will have to continue this approach in the future to maintain the delivery of our service with fewer resources.

-The Legal Responsibilities of the Fire & Rescue Service
+The Legal Responsibilities of the Fire & Rescue Authority

-In 2008 the Government published "Legislative Base for IRMP - Literature Review" The report identified over 1500 separate pieces of legislation and guidance which may impact on this planning process.
+In 2008 the Government published "Legislative Base for IRMP - Literature Review"2 The report identified over 1500 separate pieces of legislation and guidance which may impact on this planning process.
 In the following section we hope to show our main responsibilities under the growing list of legislation and guidance which we must consider when preparing our IRMP and planning how we deliver our services.